petebachant/boom/README.md

 ## Stopping BOOM:

-To stop BOOM, you can simply stop the fake kafka consumer with `CTRL+C`, and then stop the scheduler with `CTRL+C` as well.
+To stop BOOM, you can simply stop the `Kafka` consumer with `CTRL+C`, and then stop the scheduler with `CTRL+C` as well.
 You can also stop the docker containers with:
 ```bash
 docker-compose down
 ```

 When you stop the scheduler, it will attempt to gracefully stop all the workers by sending them interrupt signals.
 This is still a work in progress, so you might see some error handling taking place in the logs.

-**In the next version of the README, we'll provide the user with example scripts to read the output of BOOM (i.e. the alerts that passed the filters) from Kafka topics.
+**In the next version of the README, we'll provide the user with example scripts to read the output of BOOM (i.e. the alerts that passed the filters) from `Kafka` topics.
 For now, alerts are send back to `Redis`/`valkey` if they pass any filters.**

 ## Tests